system76/docs/content/live-disk.md

 ### Backing Up Files

-Perhaps you're reinstalling, or maybe you can't boot but you want to try and recover and back up your files?
 The live environment will automatically detect and mount most file systems including Linux and Windows.
 You can then copy files from the disk to another external disk using the familiar <u>Files</u> utility.